 The ground floor

-was the coach house, which has now been converted to:
+of the holiday cottage was the coach house, which has now been converted to:

-Master bedroom with king size bed and built-in wardrobe.
+a Master bedroom with king size bed and built-in wardrobe.
 French windows from this room open onto a paved patio.

-Twin bedroom also with built in wardrobe.
+a Twin bedroom also with built in wardrobe.

-Bathroom with bath and separate shower.
+a Bathroom with bath and separate shower.
 The washing machine is also housed in a built-in cupboard in the bathroom.